Select to Think: Unlocking SLM Potential with Local Sufficiency: Divergence Point

+A divergence point is a decoding step whose trigger score exceeds a calibrated threshold, e.g., the token-level KL divergence between LLM and SLM.
+The score is computed at every decoding step, and the threshold is set post-hoc on a small calibration set to match the target intervention budget.
+For deployment, S2T-LOCAL avoids runtime LLM dependence by using a lightweight MLP over the SLM hidden states to directly predict divergence scores.

-\section{Trigger head}
+\subsection{Trigger head}

-To enable learned triggering mechanisms that avoid the computational overhead of always computing KL divergence between SLM and LLM distributions, we train a lightweight header router that predicts critical decoding steps directly from the SLM's hidden states.
+To enable learned triggering mechanisms that avoid the computational overhead of always computing KL divergence between SLM and LLM distributions, we train a lightweight trigger router that predicts critical decoding steps directly from the SLM's hidden states.
 The router consists of a criticality prediction head implemented as a two-layer MLP with ReLU activation and dropout (rate 0.1), mapping the SLM's hidden dimension to a scalar logit.
 Specifically, the architecture comprises: $\text{Linear}(H \rightarrow 256) \rightarrow \text{ReLU} \rightarrow \text{Dropout}(0.1) \rightarrow \text{Linear}(256 \rightarrow 1)$, where $H$ denotes the hidden dimension.

-\textbf{Training data collection.} We collect training samples by performing SLM rollouts with KL-based triggering as the oracle signal.
+\paragraph{Training data collection.} We collect training samples by performing SLM rollouts with KL-based triggering as the oracle signal.
 At each decoding step, we compute the KL divergence $D_{\text{KL}}(p_{\theta_{L}} \| p_{\theta_{S}})$, and label the step as positive ($g_t = 1$) if $D_{\text{KL}} > \text{Top-}\tau \text{ Threshold}$ and negative ($g_t = 0$) otherwise.
 For each step, we store the SLM's final-layer hidden state (dimension 1536 for Qwen2.5-1.5B-Instruct) along with its binary trigger label.
-The collected dataset exhibits significant class imbalance, with approximately 20\% positive samples (426,406 raw samples yielding 79,895 after downsampling with pos=15,979 and neg=63,916).
+The collected dataset exhibits significant class imbalance, with approximately 20\% positive samples.